microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/rate-optimization.md

 layout: default
 grand_parent: FinOps Framework
 parent: Optimize
-title: Rate Optimization
+title: Rate optimization
-permalink: /framework/capabilities/optimize/rate-optimization
+permalink: /framework/capabilities/optimize/rates
 nav_order: 3
 description: This article helps you understand the rate optimization capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 author: bandersmsft